 Target Recommendations Implementation Detail New vehicles are required to collect waste from households since majority the existing vehicles and the tractor trailer systems are old or in fair condition.
 Ensure budgeting and/or funding is in place to purchase/lease and replace fleet as and when required through the equipment replacement plan.
 The following vehicles and equipment are required in the immediate to short term: A tractor trailer system can be considered for waste collection in areas where the roads are not accessible for a waste collection truck.
 Replace the tractor trailer systems to fulfil the collection needs in the immediate to short term (phased in over three financial years for budgeting purposes).
 The tractor trailer systems can be used for waste collection in areas where the roads are not accessible for REL or cage truck vehicles.
 Collection vehicles can be purchased or leased.
 Abaqulusi Local Municipality: 1 x additional truck for waste collection.
-2 x skip loader trucks 16 x 6m skips eDumbe Local Municipality 2 x additional truck for waste collection.
-2 x skip loader trucks 16 x 6m skips Nongoma Local Municipality 3 x additional truck for waste collection.
-2 x skip loader trucks 16 x 6m skips Nongoma Local Municipality 3 x additional truck for waste collection.
-2 x skip loader trucks 16 x 6m skips Ulundi Local Municipality 1 x skip loader trucks 8 x 6m skips uPhongolo Local Municipality 2 x skip loader trucks 16 x 6m skips Waste collection by community-based collection models.
+2 x skip loader trucks 16 x 6m3 skips eDumbe Local Municipality 2 x additional truck for waste collection.
+2 x skip loader trucks 16 x 6m3 skips Nongoma Local Municipality 3 x additional truck for waste collection.
+2 x skip loader trucks 16 x 6m3 skips Ulundi Local Municipality 1 x skip loader trucks 8 x 6m3 skips Ulundi Local Municipality 2 x skip loader trucks 8 x 6m3 skips uPhongolo Local Municipality 2 x skip loader trucks 16 x 6m3 skips Waste collection by community-based collection models.
 Increase SMME participation by encouraging locals to explore opportunities in waste through using labour intensive collection models.
 Target 3: Effective financial management for waste management Perform Detailed Financial Investigation Perform Detailed Financial Investigation Target 4: Implement improved tariff model Evaluate Level of Service Delivery.
 Develop Standardised Tariffs for Specific Levels of Service and update on a yearly basis To provide a cost-effective waste management service, the payment of service tariffs should be improved and the tariff structure should be investigated to be viable and be standardised.
 A distinction should be made between the tariffs for waste collection at domestic, businesses and Government Institutions and will ensure that the generators of waste pay for the waste they generate.
 This can also be an incentive for businesses to minimise their waste streams.